Manslaughter case in Park Police killing of Bijan Ghaisar moves to federal court

 “I do find that this case has been properly removed to district court,” Hilton said.
 “The defendants have a right to present a defense of immunity.”

 The lawyers for the officers, Jonathan Fahey and Daniel Crowley, said they would file motions seeking to have the case dismissed.
-Federal case law has held that if federal officers are acting in their official capacity, and their actions were “reasonable and proper,” they may not be prosecuted in state court, under the Supremacy Clause of the U.S. Constitution.
-The Constitution states that state authorities must defer to federal law.
+Federal case law has held that if federal officers wereacting in their official capacities, and their actions were “necessary and proper,” they may not be prosecuted in state court, under the supremacy clause of the U.S. Constitution.
+The Constitution also states that state authorities must defer to federal law.

 Hilton did not set a date to hear those motions, or for a trial if he were to deny the officers immunity.
 Instead, he set May 14 as a date for an initial appearance and to set conditions of bond.
-Hilton is also presiding over the Ghaisars’ lawsuit against the Park Police and has postponed that indefinitely pending the outcome of the criminal case.
+Hilton is also presiding over the Ghaisars’ lawsuit against the Park Police and has postponed it indefinitely pending the outcome of the criminal case.

-When a hearing is held on the immunity issue, it is likely to be a mini-trial of the officers’ thoughts and actions, lawyers in the case have said.
-And after Hilton rules, the losing side is likely to appeal, which will add further delay to the case.
+When a hearing is held on the issue of immunity, it is likely to be a mini-trial of the officers’ thoughts and actions, lawyers in the case have said.
+And after Hilton rules, the losing side is likely to appeal, which will further delay the case.

-Descano and Virginia Attorney General Mark Herring issued a statement after the hearing in which said they were disappointed in the judge’s ruling.
-“We believe that the Commonwealth must be able to hold people accountable for crimes that they commit in Virginia,” the two said.
+Descano and Virginia Attorney General Mark R. Herring (D) issued a statement after the hearing that said they were disappointed in the judge’s ruling.
+“We believe that the Commonwealth must be able to hold people accountable for crimes that they commit in Virginia,” they said in the statement.
 “That being said, today’s decision will keep this case moving forward toward finally getting justice for Bijan Ghaisar and his family.”